priyamtejaswin/priyamtejaswin.github.io/blogs/_posts/2018-06-17-attention-vision.md

 ---
 layout: post
-title: "[Notes] Attention in Vision."
+title: "[Notes] Neural Attention in Vision"
 excerpt: "Trying to understand attention-based vision systems."
 ---

 In the DeViSE project, we wanted to achieve something similar to what these papers explore.
 Except we took a completely different route (the Github README should explain things).

 This post briefly covers the following papers on "attention-based" vision systems.
-- base InfoGan paper (2016 - Chen, Duan and OpenAI folks) : https://arxiv.org/pdf/1606.03657.pdf
+- base InfoGan paper (2016 - Chen, Duan and OpenAI folks) : <https://arxiv.org/pdf/1606.03657.pdf>
-- Understanding mutual-info in context of InfoGan (2016 - Evidoma, Drozdov; NYU folks) : https://kevtimova.github.io/docs/Drozdov_Evtimova.pdf
+- Understanding mutual-info in context of InfoGan (2016 - Evidoma, Drozdov; NYU folks) : <https://kevtimova.github.io/docs/Drozdov_Evtimova.pdf>

-## Paper reviews
+---

-### Understanding mutual-info in context of InfoGan (2016 - Evidoma, Drozdov; NYU folks) : https://kevtimova.github.io/docs/Drozdov_Evtimova.pdf
+### Understanding mutual-info in context of InfoGan (2016 - Evidoma, Drozdov; NYU folks) : <https://kevtimova.github.io/docs/Drozdov_Evtimova.pdf>

 Learning to generate images with task-specific codes.